-Wolfstein is only half an hour from the Kaiserslautern Military Community of Kaiserslautern, Ramstein and Landstuhl and the home to one of the greatest one-day hikes in Germany.
+Wolfstein is only half an hour from Kaiserslautern, Ramstein and Landstuhl and the home to one of the best one-day hikes in Germany.

 The first stage of the Pfälzer Höhenweg, around the town of Wolfstein in the northwest of the region, allows you to enjoy a small but scenic part of the 100km long trail.

 “It was, quite simply, the best one-day hiking trip we had ever done.” states Michael, blogger at Easyhiker.co.uk

 The loop around town, at a length of just under 12 km, is neither too exhausting nor so short that it would deny you the feeling of accomplishment (which then entitles you to an extra large serving at the dinner table).

 The trail leads you clockwise around the town – imagine Wolfstein on the “12” – and provides a surprising degree of variety.
 In the beginning, in particular, you will get splendid views over the hills around you, but there is a lot of forest, too, all rounded off with a couple of castle ruins near the end.